 Securing a shelf liner goes back to the type of adhesion it has and the material it's made out of.
 “Some shelf liners already have an adhesive back, but they usually have a grip to them to keep them in place,” explains Goetz.
 “Getting the right size, or cutting to the exact size of the shelf or drawer, is key to securing it as well."
 Goetz recommends using a double-sided adhesive if a liner doesn't have an adhesive or grip.

 What's the difference between shelf liner and contact paper?

 Shelf liners and contact paper serve the same purpose.
 The main difference is that shelf liners are usually made of thicker and more durable materials, such as plastic or cork.

 How do you remove shelf liner?

-The process for removing shelf liner depends on whether or not your shelf liner is adhesive.
+The process for removing a shelf liner depends on whether or not the shelf liner is adhesive.
 If it is non-adhesive, you can likely just lift the liner with no hassle at all.
 If your liner is adhesive and/or paper-based, you will need to go through a more thorough process to remove the liner.

 Why Trust The Spruce?